ritwikraha/Notes-on-Papers/r-mae/README.md

 2. **Pre-training data:**
    - They prepared their models (RAE and R-MAE) using a collection of images called COCO train2017.
-   - They chose COCO because it has many pictures with full scenes and it also has 'ground-truth' regions - that means parts of the image that are accurately labelled, which can be very useful for training.
+   - They chose COCO because it has many pictures with full scenes and it also has 'ground-truth' regions - that means parts of the image that are accurately labeled, which can be very useful for training.
    - To generate regions, they used the FH tool at three different 'sizes', namely {500, 1000, 1500}.
 These sizes also set the smallest 'clusters' or groups of pixels that can be a region.
    - The COCO dataset has fewer images than another popular dataset called ImageNet.
 So, they ran the training process for a longer time (4,000 rounds, compared to the usual 800) which ends up being about half of what they usually do with the MAE method.